umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/availability-performance.md

 This information will assist you in potential troubleshooting, make informed decisions, and ensure smooth project management.

 By utilizing the `Umbraco.Cloud.Cms` package we are tracking the hot and colds boots of your Umbraco environment in cloud.

+You can read more about [Hot vs. Cold restarts here](../../../14/umbraco-cms/reference/notifications/hot-vs-cold-restarts.md).

 The package is installed on v10, v13 and v14 environments in Umbraco Cloud.

-You can read more about [Hot vs. Cold restarts here](../../../14/umbraco-cms/reference/notifications/hot-vs-cold-restarts.md).
+The package will be part of all new Cloud projects for all upcoming versions of the CMS.

 {% hint style="info" %}
 Only installations running in Umbraco Cloud are tracked.
 The following data is recorded: